What Is Expansive Soil And How Does It Affect A Foundation?

 • Regrade your yard so that it slopes away from the house.
 If the yard slopes toward the house, water will drain toward the foundation and saturate the soil.

 There are two types of drain tile systems: exterior and interior.
 An exterior drain tile system is installed around the outside perimeter of the foundation at the footing level.
 A shallow trench is dug and lined with gravel.
 A perforated drainage pipe is placed into the trench and covered with more gravel.
-Excess water in the soil enters the drainage pipe, gets channeled toward the sump pit, and expelled via a sump pump or gravity.
+Excess water in the soil enters the drainage pipe, gets channeled toward the sump pit, and is expelled via a sump pump or gravity.

 An interior drain tile system is installed around the inside perimeter of the basement, under the slab.

-Common Signs Of Foundation Trouble
+Signs Of Foundation Trouble & How to Address Them

 The following signs of foundation trouble may indicate a problem with expansive soil: